What’s period syncing—and is it a real thing?

 While this concept may seem semi-ridiculous and a tad conceited at first glance, Breanne Fahs, a women and gender studies professor at Arizona State University, wrote that this attitude reflects how we as humans think about group settings and social dynamics.6

 In her study published in the Journal of Women’s Reproductive Health, she notes, “We’re a culture that really does think about things like dominance and hierarchy and social groups a lot.”
-Since these social dynamics make up such a huge part of our day-to-day lives, it makes sense that we’d instinctively want to back a theory like period syncing as something biologically legit.
+Since these social interaction dynamics make up such a huge part of our day-to-day lives, it makes sense that we’d instinctively want to back a theory like period syncing as something biologically legit.

 Fahs found that “women overwhelmingly endorsed the occurrence of menstrual synchrony both for themselves (90%) and for other women (95%).”
 She also uncovered four key themes that menstruators most often associated with their belief in period syncing:7

-1. Connection to and hierarchy among other women
+- Connection to and hierarchy among other women

-2. Menstrual synchrony as “magical” or “mysterious”
+- Menstrual synchrony as “magical” or “mysterious”

-3. Menstrual synchrony as biological and animal-like
+- Menstrual synchrony as part of human biology and animal-like

-4. Managing and overcoming negative experiences with menstruation
+- Managing and overcoming negative experiences with menstruation

 Among these four themes, Fahs highlighted the first and fourth as key to understanding why we’re so hell-bent on believing in period syncing.